kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Lowercasing

-Capitalization rarely changes meaning.
+Capitalization rarely changes meaning
-Lowercasing reduces vocabulary size.
+Lowercasing reduces vocabulary size
 Exceptions exist for acronyms

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.